johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 on my mind.
 I could see that my heart rate had been high and maxed out at 150.
 I couldn't see clearly what had happened right before I arrived at the ER.

-After several days at home I prepared for my follow-up visit with my primary care physician by creating a detailed record of my heart rate during the day in question.
-See my earier post for a detailed description of how to use R to download the Health Export and import and set it up in R. I acknowledge this is not something a normal person is going to do.
+At home I prepared for my follow-up visit with my primary care physician by creating a detailed record of my heart rate during the day in question.
+See my earier post for a description of how to use R to download the Health Export and import and set it up in R. I acknowledge this is not something a normal person is going to do.